ddan4/Gravity-DAO-INFO/spaces/1_WELFARE-AT-WORK-WEB-3.md

 #### BEN

 **Ben**:    Yeah, I can do.
 I think, that's like pretty good assessment.
 If you want job security and protections and benefits do not work in Web Three right now because they don't exist.
-It's a fair assessment and something we should lean into in a way, because if we want to create new systems, which is why most of us are here.
-We have to take on the fact that they don't exist today.
+It's a fair assessment and something we should lean into in a way.

+If we want to create new systems, which is why most of us are here, we have to take on the fact that they don't exist today.
 The challenge for me currently with this question is whether people actually see that as something that we need to be taking on or not.

-I'd look at a lot of DAOs today.
+A lot of DAOs today.
 We'll just default to maybe thinking of a number of the larger or more established DAOs that we might think of almost universally, they would have yield bearing activities going on with their treasury.
-I dunno what it would be, but most of them would be trying to capitalize on their existing treasury in some way through yield bearing assets.

-Very few of them will have the same systems in place.
-Yep.
-For providing protections like sick, leave, maternity leave, these similar sorts of things.
-That's the part that jumps out for me immediately is, why is it that for one set of systems yep.
-Financial systems, we can go all in and focus in this space quite easily.
-Then for these social systems, there does not seem to be the same desire or need for us to be exploring that right now.
+Very few of them will have the systems in place for providing protections like sick, leave, maternity leave, these similar sorts of things.
+That's the part that jumps out for me immediately is, why is it that for one set of financial systems, we can go all in on this quite easily.
+Then for these [new] social systems, there does not seem to be the same desire or need for us to be exploring that right now.

-I'm sure I could go more, but that would be my opening thought is this is a problem we should look to take on by being real about the fact that it is a problem.
-Then asking ourselves some real questions around why we get able to build some types of systems, but so far, yeah.
-Not able to lean into this in the same way.
+That would be my opening thought is this is a problem we should look to take on by being real about the fact that it is a problem.
+Then asking ourselves some real questions around why we get able to build some types of systems, but not able to lean into this in the same way.

 #### LOIE

-**Loie**:    I love this question because I've been hearing this phrase passed around the assertion that working in Web Three is working in a 21st century on 21st century tech with 19th century working norms or whatever workplace safety and provisions, it makes me really want to interrogate what it was like to be in a workplace in those times.
+**Loie**:    I love this question because I've been hearing this phrase passed around the assertion that working in Web Three is **working on 21st century tech with 19th century working norms** or whatever workplace safety and provisions, it makes me really want to interrogate what it was like to be in a workplace in those times.

 I have the sense that this phrase is probably a bit reductive.
 Just one thing that about is the freedom to contribute broadly, which is something that Web Three excels in and is totally disallowed in most workplaces in the 19th century.
-Like the non-compete clause or the enforcement that your current employer owns you to a sense owns your work life.
+Like the non-compete clause or the enforcement that your current employer owns you to a sense, owns your work life.

-You are not allowed enforceable by law to work for anyone else or work for yourself was pretty standard throughout like 17 hundreds, 18 hundreds.
-I know that, that's one way in which we're breaking that standard in a positive direction, but it is a fair point that yeah.
+You are not allowed, enforceable by law, to work for anyone else or work for yourself was pretty standard throughout like 17 hundreds, 18 hundreds.
+I know that's one way in which we're breaking that standard in a positive direction, but it is a fair point that yeah.
 That we lack other elements of job security or various protections and benefits.

 As someone who has done recruiting, overall people are paid at market or higher than market in most Web Three roles that I know of.